garimaj2108/Redesign-Project/README.md

 # CHANGES PROPOSED TO BRING MORE VALUE TO THIS INFOGRAPHIC

-CLAIM - DIVERSITY GAP IN TECH COMPANIES: TECH ROLES VS NON-TECH ROLES
+TITLE - DIVERSITY GAP IN TECH COMPANIES: TECH ROLES VS NON-TECH ROLES

+CLAIM - Gender & Racial gap is very high in tech & leadership role.

 - To understand whether diversity gap exists only in tech jobs or are they equally prevalent in non-tech jobs, I am representing the diversity statistics for both tech and non tech roles in major Tech companies like Google, Facebook, Apple, Tumblr, Ebay, Linkedin, Twitter, Pinterest.
 My aim in doing so is to identify and quantify the gap in tech field vs non-tech field so that corrective measures can be taken to address the issue.